scarletti-ben/word-puzzle/README.md

 # Overview
 This project started as a learning exercise to improve and practice my `HTML`, `CSS` and `JavaScript`.
+It uses pure `CSS` and `JavaScript`, which may be foolish but here we are.

 # Project Structure
 ```